 Do I need to submit the assignment in order to complete the course?

-Yes.
-Temporarily, you will need to submit the assignment, before the lecture can be marked as complete and you can receive a certificate of completion after you’ve finished the course.
+No. You do not need to submit the assignment in order to receive a certificate of completion after you’ve finished the rest of the course.

 Is the instructor required to post feedback on my assignment?